latheesan-k/laravel-telescope-demo-app/README.md

 # laravel-telescope-demo-app
 Simple app demonstrating all the capabilities of telescope package for laravel 5.7

-# How to build docker?
+# How to build the app?
 > make rebuild

 # How to test the app?